-SEMENCES ET FLORAISONS - seeds and blooms -
+SEMENCES ET FLORAISONS - seeds and blossoms -

 Photo credits: Claude Labreche-Lemay